jiangmiao/auto-pairs/README.md

     System Shortcuts:
         <CR>  : Insert new indented line after return if cursor in blank brackets or quotes.
         <BS>  : Delete brackets in pair
-        <M-p> : Toggle Autopairs
+        <M-p> : Toggle Autopairs (g:AutoPairsShortcutToggle)
-        <M-e> : Fast Wrap
+        <M-e> : Fast Wrap (g:AutoPairsShortcutFastWrap)

-    Optional Shortcuts:
-    could be turn off by let g:AutoPairsShortcuts = 0
-        <M-n> jump to next closed bracket.
+        <M-n> : Jump to next closed pair (g:AutoPairsShortcutJump)

-        <M-a> jump to end of line.
-        <M-o> jump to newline with indented.
+    If <M-p> <M-e> or <M-n> conflict with another keys or want to bind to another keys, add

+        let g:AutoPairscutToggle = '<another key>'

+    to .vimrc, it the key is empty string '', then the shortcut will be disabled.

 Options
 -------